otto-de/api-guidelines/guidelines/020_guidelines/060_resources/2100_must-use-query-parameters-for-basic-search-or-filtering.md

 # use query parameters for basic search or filtering

-Resource specific query parameters may be introduced for querying.
+Resource-specific query parameters may be introduced for querying.
 They should reference the property and the operation if necessary.

 - `brand=Adidas`: Property `brand` matches `Adidas`